-Typically the parents share the cost of the evaluator's fees to conduct an evaluation, which can run from $4,000 to $8,000.
+Typically the parents share the cost of the evaluator's fees to conduct an evaluation.
 If either parent intends to call the evaluator as a witness at trial, he or she will be required to pay the evaluator's professional hourly rate to testify.

 Guardians Ad Litem: Children's Advocates